 Acting Programs & Community Outreach Coordinator

-Jordyn Bernicke is a young artist currently finishing up her Bachelor’s degree of Fine Arts with a minor in Arts Management at the University of New Mexico.
-Though she is primarily a student, she is the Executive Director of a ceramic studio located on the University’s campus and has her hands full from working on a few various projects that entail community effort.
+Jordyn Bernicke is an artist from Albuquerque, New Mexico.
+She has a Bachelor’s degree in Fine Arts with a minor in Arts Management from the University of New Mexico.
 She has lead a number of different workshops around the city, these workshops entail community experience and the collaborative process.
-Her goal is to continue to provide therapy or self exploration with her community and those in need.
-She is overwhelmed with joy to be working with Harwood again as a Summer Art Camp teacher and the Supply Manager for Art Camp.
+She is an experienced potter, illustrator and mosaic artist.
+Her goal is to continue to provide therapy and self exploration with her community and those in need.
+She is a Teaching Artist for a number of different programs at the Harwood Art Center as well as the Supply Manager for Art Camp.

 Arts Education Lead Staff

 Our Arts Education and Community Outreach Programs would not be possible without the lead staff members that work in their respective programs.
 In addition to these lead staff members, there are numerous program support staff who make Harwood’s programming possible.